 You can Click Here for the Atlas Grappling schedule.
 Right now, al of our memberships are All-Inclusive, meaning that all grappling classes are available to you (age and skill dependent).
 New membership options will be coming soon!

 I am looking for membership prices.
 How much does it cost to join?

 We do not have an "enrollment" fee, your first payment is for your first month, there is no extra fee required to start.
 Pricing will vary depending on your age and membership type.
 Please contact us for details on the price plan that is most appropriate for you.

 What different contract lengths do you offer?
 Can I pay on a month-by-month basis?

-At Atlas Grappling, we offer some paid-in-full memberships and month-to-month options.
-We do not offer a year-long contract.
-Our month-to-month option is the most common membership type and we do not have any cancellation fees if you provide a 31-day cancellation notice.
+At Atlas Grappling, we do not offer a year-long contract.
+Our month-to-month memberships do not require a yea-long commitment and we do not have any cancellation fees if you provide a 31-day cancellation notice.